umass-cs-230/huffman_project/docs/instructions.md

 * `pqueue_dequeue`

 in the `pqueue.c` file.
 The description of what you need to do is outlined in the functions themselves.
-You should run the tests to make sure that your priority queue implementation is working properly before you move on to the next part.
+You should write some additional tests in `test/all_tests.c` to test your work to see if you are implementing this part of the project correctly.

-# Part 4: Complete Huffman
+## Part 4: Complete Huffman

 Your second task is to implement the functions: